• Free Tours

 • Download the “Festa Major de Gràcia” app for I-PHONE

 I hope that, if you are lucky enough to visit Barcelona on these dates, you enjoy this very special free activity.
 Don’t forget that our scheduled walking tours are not affected by the festival and they will be running every day.
+Also, if you are here for a few days, don’t forget to check our complete article with things to do in Barcelona.
 Have a fantastic time!

 Main photograph: decorated street at Gràcia Festival by dr_zoidberg